Drazzilb08/cross-seed-guide/README.md

   tleechreload: TorrentLeech
   tv-vault: TV-Vault
   ```
-  This is an example of mines.
-You'll need to ensure you put all your catagories into the `Cat` Field
+  **NOTE:** The cross-seed would be the output of any cross-seed script that you may have running.
+This script was originally designed to work with this [Cross-Seed](https://github.com/mmgoodnow/cross-seed) script working in `Search` mode  (since at this time qBit integration is not supported *yet*)

   Now we need to go back to **User Scripts** and create our script to run this script

   **Add a new script**

-  I named mines `auto-manage-qbittorrent`
+  You can name yours something like: `auto-manage-qbittorrent`
   Here is my script:
   ```bash
   #!/bin/bash